UofA-SPEAR/software/doc/development/Example-Workflows.md

 The container should support communications with the rover out of the box, as long as you've configured your network settings per the rover communications guide.
 Likewise, support for peripherals such as joysticks and cameras should just work.

+### Saving changes and git

+Changes to the `/software` directory within the docker container are mirrored outside of it, so you can stop and restart the image and your changes will still be saved.
+But since commands are